Skip to main content

 2. For area of skin averaged over any 1 cm².

-For detail information, please refer to Radiation Ordinance (Chapter 303) in the Laws of Hong Kong.
+For detail information, please refer to This link will open in a new windowRadiation Ordinance (Chapter 303) in the Laws of Hong Kong.